 Controlling the environment

 Because the hormonal changes you’re experiencing have temporarily (or not so temporarily) messed with your body’s temperature-regulating mechanism, you can compensate (in part) by controlling the ambient temperature.
 Some easy ways to do this include

 Finally, a few botanicals have been associated with relief of hot flashes.
 Again, research is inconclusive: Some women are helped while others aren’t.
 But the remedies are relatively safe and free from serious side effects.
 You could try:

-it’s automatically safe for everyone.
+Just because a supplement is “natural” doesn’t mean it’s automatically safe for everyone.
 Some herbal supplements are quite potent, and others could interact with medication you’re taking or exacerbate a physical precondition you already have.
 So consult with your doctor or pharmacist before taking botanical remedies.
-If you discover a remedy that works for you—please share!